GDIBass/heroplan_data/README.md

 ### b.
 Hero information

 Hero information is separted by color.
 Heroes for each color can be found in:

-``data/heroes/{color}/``
+``data/heroes/{color}/{stars}/``

-From there the files are separated out by stars (1star, 2star, 3star, etc).
+From there the files are separated in star folders (1-5), and each hero has its own file.
+The name of the file must exactly match the heroes name (with .yml at the end of the file).

 ## 2. Adding/updating heroes

 ### Adding hero data manually

 1. Create a hero image (if it doesn't exist or needs updating)

 * Open the template of the correct color
 * Paste in a screenshot of the hero into the editor and center it around their face, resizing if needed
 * Make the correct star layer/wrapper visible
 * Select the background of your image using the select tool
 * Colorize the background to the appropriate color
 * Export the image to the img/heroes directory as <heroname>.jpg or <heroname>costume.jpg

 2. Upload the image to imgur
 3. Copy the imgur link
 4. Add a hero to the appropriate file with the following keys: